kitschpatrol/tweakpane-plugin-color-plus/readme.md

 If you're using the ["lite" build](#the-lite-plugin-build) of the plugin without a bundler, you'll need to provide the [@tweakpane/core](https://www.npmjs.com/package/@tweakpane/core) library as well.

-If you're using Svelte as a front-end library, you might want to take a look at [Svelte Tweakpane UI](https://kitschpatrol.com/svelte-tweakpane-ui), which wraps this plugin (and much more functionality) in a Svelte-friendly set of components.
+If you're using Svelte as a front-end library, you might want to take a look at [Svelte Tweakpane UI](https://kitschpatrol.com/svelte-tweakpane-ui), which wraps Tweakpane in a set of Svelte-friendly components, and will soon add support for the Color Plus plugin.

 ### Installation